yufeikang/home-assistant.io/source/_integrations/bang_olufsen.markdown

      - Connect to, expand to or unexpand devices.
      - Set all connected Beolink devices to standby.

+## Limitations

+Currently, some features of the Mozart platform such as:

+- Creating timers and alarms
+- Retrieving detailed alarm and timer information

+And more advanced app-centric features such as:

+- Creating presets
+- Creating listening positions
+- Creating sound modes
+- Creating stereo pairs
+- Adjusting specific sound settings
+- Pairing remotes

+These features are not available through the API.
+Some may become available at a later point, but until then the [Bang & Olufsen App](https://www.bang-olufsen.com/en/dk/story/apps) can be used to configure these settings and features.

 ## Actions

 ### play_media actions